Magistrate Judge Kandis A. WestmoreOakland Courthouse

 The pertinent parts of Judge Westmore’s standing orders are set forth below:

-- Any party filing a dispositive motion shall email a copy of the motion in Word format (.doc or .docx) to firstname.lastname@example.org.
+Any party filing a dispositive motion shall email a copy of the motion in Word format (.doc or .docx) to firstname.lastname@example.org.
+This is in addition to the lodged, chambers copy.

-- Any stipulation or proposed order in a case subject to e-filing should be submitted by email to email@example.com in Word format (.doc or .docx) on the same day the document is e-filed.
-This address should only be used for this stated purpose unless otherwise directed by the Court.
+Proposed orders filed by an e-filing party shall be submitted in Word format (.doc or .docx) via email to email@example.com on the same day the document is e-filed.
+This requirement also applies to stipulations that require court approval, which must include a proposed order on the face of the stipulation.
+This email address should only be used for this stated purpose unless otherwise directed by the Court.

 Delivery AddressRonald V. Dellums Federal Building